St. Stanislaus Kostka Parish, Woonsocket

 St. Stanislaus Kostka Parish is a Roman Catholic parish located in Woonsocket, Rhode Island.
-It is known for its vibrant Polish-American community, various community events, and young parishioner base.
+It is known for its Polish-American community, various community events, and young parishioner base.
 During the year, dances, bazaars, flea markets, and other events are hosted at the parish center, which is located in the church's parking lot.

 Description

 It was founded in 1905.
 It is one of the Polish-American Roman Catholic parishes in New England in the Diocese of Providence.